bekk/firebase-workshop/README.md

 ### Chapter 3 - Authentication 😀

 We will now add authentication to the mix.
-Firebase Authentication will be connected to the Users collection, and we will have a look at what this auth object is.
+You will learn how basic account management is done with Firebase Authentication.
+We'll cover email/password based authentication and login with social media providers.

 [Tasks – Chapter 3](/_Tasks_/Chapter%203%20-%20Authentication/README.md)